-I did not initially think that I would blog about this polystyrene tree of ours since we did not have wi-fi yet, so I did not take many process photos:( I’ll try to explain how it was made to the best of my ability.
+I did not initially think that I would blog about this polystyrene tree, so, unfortunately, I did not take many process photos.
+I’ll try to explain how it was made to the best of my ability.

-Firstly, I’ve put aside all the pieces that were the same in thickness.
-Then arranged it according to size.
-I used two blocks for the base and pushed a tall piece of sturdy cardboard through it as anchor.
+Firstly, I’ve put aside all the pieces that were the same in thickness and arranged it according to size.
+I used two blocks for the base and pushed a tall piece of sturdy cardboard through it as an anchor.
 You can use a pole as well, something long and strong to keep the structure together.
-I used some wire pieces as well to secure it more.
+Then some wire pieces as well to secure it more.

 I decided to start with long pieces, about 1m in length.
-I cut four of those and made a cross.
+Four of those were cut and made into a cross.
 The next four were cut 10cm shorter and added to form a snowflake shape.

-I carried on with this process- cutting the next four pieces 10 cm shorter and stacking it in the same manner for about 6 levels.
-You can stack more or less pieces depending on how tall you would like your tree to be.
+This process was continued throughout.
+Cutting the next four pieces 10 cm shorter and stacking them in the same manner for about 6 levels.
+You can stack more or fewer pieces depending on how tall you would like your tree to be.

-Then I started to only use 3 of the same length, stacking it as I went.
-I was not too precise about the positions, as long as it looked more or less “full”.
+Then, I started to only use 3 of the same length, stacking it as I went.
+I was not too precise about the positions, as long as they looked more or less “full”.
 I did most of the cutting and assembling in the garage because it is a messy project.

 A star went on top and then wire lights were weaved around.
 We went with small and light baubles, bells and stars.
 I wanted a minimalistic look and a different color theme so I chose silver and rose bells and stars with purple/pink baubles.
 These were all pushed into the polystyrene using wires.

-I love, love, love our polystyrene Christmas tree, I don’t know if I ever would want to get rid of it!
+How lovely is our polystyrene Christmas tree?
+I don’t know if I ever would want to get rid of it!

 So, so pretty, don’t you think?
 Frugal and green too- reusing something that otherwise would go to waste!